ameer017/Safelock/apps/contracts/README.md

-# cartridge - Smart Contracts
+# Safelock - Smart Contracts

-This directory contains the smart contracts for cartridge, built with Hardhat and optimized for the Celo blockchain.
+This directory contains the smart contracts for Safelock, built with Hardhat and optimized for the Celo blockchain.

 ## 🚀 Quick Start